 Adding keys to your data allows you to control the way XML Compare aligns the elements at each level in the documents you are comparing.
 Keys are useful both for ordered and orderless data.
 This document describes the concepts of how to use them with ordered data.
-For the resources associated with this sample, see here for Java and here for .NET
+For the resources associated with this sample, see here.

 Ordered data comparison is often improved by using keys, which serve to control the alignment in XML Compare comparisons.
 Even without keys, XML Compare will always produce correct difference files.
 The issue is that several correct answers may be possible.
 We prefer that which best matches human understanding.